 Pro Tips

-- Before cooking filet mignon on the Blackstone griddle, remove your steak from the refrigerator for about an hour to bring it to room temperature - this will ensure even cooking throughout.
+- About an hour before making this easy Blackstone filet mignon recipe, remove your steak from the refrigerator to room temperature.
+This will ensure even cooking throughout.

-- Remove the steaks from heat, cover with foil, and allow them to rest for 5 minutes before serving – this allows time for the juices to redistribute throughout each piece for maximum juiciness and flavor!
+- Remove the steaks from the heat, cover with foil, and allow them to rest for 5 minutes before serving .
+This allows time for the juices to redistribute throughout each piece, maximizing juiciness and flavor!
 I like to pull my filet off the Blackstone griddle when it is 5° F below my desired temperature.

 Ingredients